sartajsw/simulator/README.md

-# CPU Simulator
+# Simulator

-Building a simple RISC-V simulator in C++.
+Building a simple RISC-V core simulator in C++.

 The main goals of this projects is to:
 - Get a deeper understanding of Computer Architecture
-- Gain more experience in writing complex software systems in C_++
+- Gain more experience in writing complex software systems in C++

 ## Steps: